greg-martinez44/write2audiobook/docs/user-guide/text-to-audio.md

 description: Instructions on converting plain text files to MP3.
 ---

-This page explains how to convert plain text files to audio files.
+This page explains how to convert a plain text file to an audio file.

 !!! important
     * The text file's encoding must be **UTF-8**.